 The Italian link acted as the catalyst in triggering the romantic relationship.
-Ragheb and Emma first crossed path as students at the Superior Institute of Fine Arts in Rome around 1927.
-This was the beginning of a partnership that lasted over half a century, until Ayad’s death in 1982.
-A native of Rome, Emma Caly studied painting first at the Albertina Academy of Fine Arts in Torino, before enrolling at the Superior Institute of Fine Arts in Rome.
+Ragheb and Emma first crossed paths as students at the Superior Institute of Fine Arts in Rome around 1927.
+A native of Rome, Emma Caly studied painting at the Albertina Academy of Fine Arts in Torino before enrolling at the Superior Institute of Fine Arts in Rome.
 Ragheb Ayad was already in Rome.
-He travelled first at his (and Youssef Kamel’s) expenses between 1923-24, then through a state-sponsored scholarship from 1924 to 1928.
-In total, he spent six years in the Italian capital studying at the Superior Institute of Fine Arts (Academy of Fine Arts) and the Accademia di San Lucia.
+He traveled first at his (and Youssef Kamel’s) expenses between 1923-24, then through a state-sponsored scholarship from 1924 to 1928.
+He spent six years in the Italian capital studying at the Superior Institute of Fine Arts (Academy of Fine Arts) and the Accademia di San Lucia.
+This was the beginning of a partnership that lasted over half a century until Ayad died in 1982.

-Two years after Ayad returned to Egypt, Emma followed, and soon, came to be known as Emma Caly-Ayad.
+Two years after Ayad returned to Egypt, Emma followed and was soon known as Emma Caly-Ayad.
 She began her career as an art instructor at the newly established Higher Institute of Fine Arts for Women Teachers [al-Ma’ahad al-‘ali li-l Funun al-Jamila l-il-Mo’alimat] in 1938-39.
-Parallel to her teaching duties, Emma painted prolifically throughout her life and maintained a more conventional approach to art making.
-Based on techniques from Renaissance frescoes and Mexican murals, she produced works with a sculptural composition and luscious colours.
-Inspired by Egypt, but more so by Ragheb, her paintings tackle a variety of subjects, from the fellaha and the countryside, to portraits and nature morte.
-The duo’s synchronised creativity influenced each other’s colourful styles and resulted in decades of collaborations that explored themes of popular life and Christian iconography.
+Parallel to her teaching duties, Emma painted prolifically throughout her life and maintained a more conventional approach to art-making.
+Based on techniques from Renaissance frescoes and Mexican murals, she produced works with a sculptural composition and luscious colors.
+Inspired by Egypt and Ragheb, her paintings tackle various subjects, from the fellaha and the countryside to portraits and nature morte.
+The duo’s synchronized creativity influenced each other’s colorful styles and resulted in decades of collaborations exploring popular life themes and Christian iconography.

-Widely recognized as the founding father of the Egyptian popular expressionist movement, Ragheb Ayad was one of the most innovative painters of his generation and one of the most respected in the Arab world.
+Widely recognized as the founding father of the Egyptian popular expressionist movement, Ragheb Ayad was one of the most innovative painters of his generation and most respected in the Arab world.
 Five years her senior, the Egyptian painter was more than just a partner for the Italian artist.
-Adopted by Egypt and devoted to Ragheb, Emma combined her pedagogic mission with a career in painting, regularly taking part in the different Salons du Caire (e.g. 1933, 1945, 1954), as well as various editions of the Alexandria Biennial for Mediterranean countries.
-Eventually, she dedicated her life to building a new generation of women artists, while producing works of art about Egypt and of Ragheb.
+Adopted by Egypt and devoted to Ragheb, Emma combined her pedagogic mission with a career in painting, regularly taking part in the different Salons du Caire (e.g., 1933, 1945, 1954) and various editions of the Alexandria Biennial for Mediterranean countries.
+Eventually, she dedicated her life to building a new generation of women artists while producing works of art about Egypt and of Ragheb.

-After their death – Ragheb in 1982, Emma in 1987 – Ragheb’s legacy continues to live on, while Emma has been forgotten, overshadowed by the notoriety of her husband.
+After their death – Ragheb in 1982, Emma in 1987 – Ragheb’s legacy continues to live on, while Emma has been forgotten, overshadowed by her husband’s notoriety.